apache/dolphinscheduler-website/development/en-us/development-environment-setup.md

 ## DolphinScheduler Standalone Quick Start

-> **_Note:_**: Standalone server only for development and debugging, cause it use H2 Database, Zookeeper Testing Server which may not stable in production
+> **_Note:_** Standalone server only for development and debugging, cause it use H2 Database, Zookeeper Testing Server which may not stable in production
 > If you want to test plugin, you can modify `plugin.bind` in StandaloneServer class or modify the configuration file by yourself.
 > Standalone is only supported in DolphinScheduler 1.3.9 and later versions